bulwark-crypto/Bulwark-KB/docs/FAQs/Masternode-FAQ.md

 ##### Q: How long does it take to get your first Masternode reward?

 A: The first Masternode reward can take up to 24 plus the average Masternode reward time.
-The average reward time can be found on Masternode statistic sites such as [Masternodes Online](https://masternodes.online/currencies/BWK/) for example.
+The average reward time can be found on [the Official Bulwark Block Explorer](https://explorer.bulwarkcrypto.com/) or on Masternode statistic sites such as [Masternodes Online](https://masternodes.online/currencies/BWK/) for example.